When it comes to eggshell vs satin paint, which one should you use? We help you decide what’s best

-Of the two, satin is more durable and is slightly less likely to scuff or mark than eggshell and it's easier to clean when it does get marked.
+Typically, satin paint has a slightly higher sheen level than eggshell, which means it is less likely to scuff or mark than eggshell, and it is easier to clean when it does get marked.

 But, it's also a good alternative to flat paint in high traffic areas because it's more durable and easier to clean than flat or matt paint.